Eclipse-SDV-Hackathon-Accenture/HackTheCar_CaffeeDriver/Readme.md

 Victim.
-If a danger situation is identified, the system triggers the warning system, which includes activating turn signal lights on the Ego vehicle and (for this SDV hackathon challenge) a simulation of the Car2X
+If a danger situation is identified, the system triggers the warning system, which includes activating turn signal lights on the Ego vehicle and (for this SDV Hackathon challenge) a simulation of the Car2X

 ### Integration of the Guardian Angel components